Demographics of the United Kingdom: Fertility

 The government's position was explained in 1984 at the UN Conference on Population in Mexico;The United Kingdom government does not pursue a population policy in the sense of actively trying to influence the overall size of the population, its age structure, or the components of change except in the field of immigration.
 Nor has it expressed a view about the size of population, or the age structure, that would be desirable...
 The current level of births has not been the cause of general anxiety.
 The prevailing view is that decisions about fertility and childbearing are for people themselves to make, but that it is proper for government to provide individuals with the information and the means necessary to make their decisions effective.
 To this end, the government provides assistance with family planning as part of the National Health Service.
 The ageing of the population does raise social and economic issues.
 However, it is believed that these will prove manageable; and also, to a degree, that society will adapt...’
-In 2003, Right to Request was setup which allowed the parents of small children to request flexible working times which included shorter working hours for parents to care for their children.
+In 2003, Right to Request was set up which allowed the parents of small children to request flexible working times which included shorter working hours for parents to care for their children.
 However, a report in 2006 found that its impact was negligible as mothers tended to switch employers to get reduced hours regardless.

 Migration in the late 1990s and 2000s led to the overall total fertility rate of the country rising by 0.1% between 2004 and 2011.

 In 2012, the UK's total fertility rate (TFR) was 1.92 children per woman, below the replacement rate, which in the UK is 2.075.
 In 2001, the TFR was at a record low of 1.63, but it then increased every year until it reached a peak of 1.96 in 2008, before decreasing again.
 In 2012 and 2013, England and Wales's TFR decreased to 1.85.
 In Scotland however TFR was lower: it decreased from 1.75 in 2010 to 1.67 in 2012.
 Northern Ireland has the highest TFR in the UK, standing at 2.02 in 2010 and 2.03 in 2012.